 If you are a newbie, you should probably go for the classic design with a ringer breaker to just try it out.
 Shoes with a ringer breaker were the Competition Pitching Horseshoes, St. Pierre Horseshoes, and Alan Francis Signature Professional Pitching Horseshoes.

-Top 5 Most Popular Horseshoes For Flip in 2021
+Top 5 Best Horseshoes For Flip in 2022

 1. Gordon Professional Pitching Horseshoes